neutrofoton/hi-kubernetes/README.md

 Node components run on every node, maintaining running pods and providing the Kubernetes runtime environment.

 1. ***Contriner Runtime*** <br/>
-The container runtime is the software that is responsible for running containers.
+The <code>container runtime</code> is the software that is responsible for running containers.

 2. ***kubelet*** <br/>
-An agent that runs on each node in the cluster.
+The <code>kubelet</code> is an agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.

 3. ***kube-proxy*** <br/>
-kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+The <code>kube-proxy</code> is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
 It is reponsible for network communication inside on each Node and between Nodes

 ## Control Plane Component
 The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).